kumatheworld/tracking-sanity/Datasets.md

     * `Box` has `box.zip`.
     * `Human4` has empty `groundtruth_rect1.txt`.
     * `Panda` has `panda-all.txt`.
-* There are bounding boxes sticking out of the FOV.
+* There are bounding boxes sticking out of the FoV.
     * Examples:
         * The 75th bounding box `(348, -10, 32, 35)` of `Biker`
         * The 274th bounding box `(268, 60, 60, 83)` of `Trellis`, whose resolution is `320 x 240`